gitname/real-time-react/README.md

 This app does not include a client.

-While the server is running, issue the following instructions using the JavaScript console in Chrome Developer Tools:
+While the server is running, issue the following instructions using the JavaScript console in Chrome Developer Tools, replacing `localhost` with the real hostname or IP address of the server:

 ```js
 // Establish a WebSocket connection with the host.